open-mmlab/mmdetection3d/README.md

 - **High efficiency**

   It trains faster than other codebases.
-The comparison of training speed (samples/s) with other codebases is as below.
+The main results are as below.
 Details can be found in [benchmark.md](./docs/benchmarks.md).
+We compare the number of samples trained per second (the higher, the better).
+The models that are not comparable are marked by `×`.

   | Methods | MMDetection3D | [OpenPCDet](https://github.com/open-mmlab/OpenPCDet) |[votenet](https://github.com/facebookresearch/votenet)| [Det3D](https://github.com/poodarchu/Det3D) |
   |:-------:|:-------------:|:---------:|:-----:|:-----:|